triton-inference-server/tensorrt_backend/README.md

 Different memory allocation behaviors for IExecutionContext.
 IExecutionContext requires a block of device memory for internal activation tensors during inference.
 The user can let the execution context manage the memory in various ways.
 Current options are "STATIC" (default) and "ON_PROFILE_CHANGE".

+* "STATIC": Default static allocation with the maximum size across all profiles.
+* "ON_PROFILE_CHANGE": Reallocate for a profile when it's selected.

 ```
 parameters: {
   key: "execution_context_allocation_strategy"